pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn-origin-remove.md

 ## Remarks

-To view the status of an Office 365 CDN, you have to first connect to a tenant admin site using the [spo connect](connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
+To remove an origin from an Office 365 CDN, you have to first connect to a tenant admin site using the [spo connect](connect.md) command, eg. `spo connect https://contoso-admin.sharepoint.com`.
 If you are connected to a different site and will try to manage tenant properties, you will get an error.